Frequently asked questions

 Nozawa Onsen has 2 mini supermarkets, a butcher, convenience store and liquor shops.
 You can find all you need to prepare western or Japanese meals including breakfast and dinner.

-Rainbow mini supermarket is the biggest in Nozawa Onsen and is located at the Nakao bus stop, which is the closest bus stop to Nozawa Peaks (7 minute walk).
+Rainbow supermarket is the largest in Nozawa Onsen and is located at the Nakao bus stop, which is the closest bus stop to Nozawa Peaks (7 minute walk).
 The location gives guests the option to purchase food as they arrive to Nozawa Onsen on the Nozawa Onsen Liner bus before walking to Nozawa Peaks.
 The second mini supermarket is located on the main street opposite St. Anton cafe.
 It has an octopus illustration on the window.
 This store is great to visit on the way back home from a restaurant or cafe in the evening.
 Alcohol is not sold in the supermarkets.

 Do we need to book train or bus tickets in advance?